calr0x/OT-Ansible-Files-and-Playbooks/README.md

 ```
 ansible-playbook NAME_OF_MODULE.yml
 ```
+### __Please take your time to read all commented out info inside each Ansible playbook file before running them, you can use nano command to consult them__

-The above command will be how every Ansible module will be ran from now on if you are logged in as root on the node servers with an SSH key.
+The previous command will be how every Ansible module will be ran from now on if you are logged in as root on the node servers with an SSH key.

 ## __Specifications:__